SagarDubey10/url-shortner/README.md

 LICENSE
 -------
 This project is licensed under the MIT License.
-See the LICENSE file for deta
+See the LICENSE file for details.